Cybiko: History

 Cybiko development was initiated in 1998 by Russian entrepreneur David Yang, founder of ABBYY Software House.
 The concept for the device emerged from social research conducted in six countries, which identified a need for digital communication among youth.
 The first prototype was completed by October 1998.
 By the end of 1999, three industrial samples had been produced, and a radio protocol was patented.
 This protocol allowed up to 3,000 Cybiko devices to form a network without using auxiliary stations.
 By early 1999, the Moscow-based development team had grown to 40 employees.
 The Cybiko was designed as a handheld computer for teenagers, combining communication capabilities with entertainment features.
 It included a QWERTY keyboard, a monochrome display, short-range radio messaging, and support for downloadable applications and games.

 Inventec, a Taiwanese manufacturer, was contracted for device production, while marketing was entrusted to Poznik & Kolker, an American firm known for their successful promotion of Furby toys.
 Although initially scheduled for September 1999, Cybiko's launch was delayed until early 2000 due to difficulties in casing production.
 This issue consumed a significant portion of the project's initial budget, with $70,000 of the $120,000 allocated to casing development.
 Prior to Cybiko's official New York presentation, David Yang met with ICQ founder Yossi Vardi.
 Vardi, impressed by the device, introduced Yang to America Online CEO Steve Case, which subsequently led to substantial investment in the project.

 Cybiko was released in the U.S. market in 2000 after securing $20 million in investments.
-The device launched in April with a trial run in select New York retailers, including FAO Schwarz, Virgin Megastore, and Software Etc/Babbage's, before expanding nationwide in mid-May.
+The device launched in April with a trial run in select New York retailers, including FAO Schwarz, Virgin Megastores, and Software Etc/Babbage's, before expanding nationwide in mid-May.
 Its features, such as short-range messaging, file sharing, and the ability to discover nearby users, quickly garnered popularity and media attention.
 The initial retail price was set at $139.
 Sales performance was strong, with devices worth $25 million sold during the first three weeks of the holiday season, contributing to total first-year sales of approximately 250,000 units.

 In 2001, Cybiko introduced an upgraded model, the Cybiko Xtreme, featuring improved design and specifications.
 However, the emergence of more affordable internet-capable mobile phones posed significant competition.
 Despite initial market success, the company encountered financial challenges exacerbated by the early 2000s dot-com crisis, which hindered new investment efforts.
 A planned London device launch on September 15, 2001, was canceled due to the September 11 attacks, further impacting the company's financial position.

-Late 2001 saw the company restructure into two entities: Cybiko Advance Technologies, retaining ownership of the wireless network, and CWAG (Cybiko Wireless Applications and Games), which acquired the game development portfolio and other intellectual assets.
-CWAG subsequently began collaborating with mobile companies such as Motorola, Sprint, and Nokia to adapt its software for mobile phone platforms.
+Late 2001 saw the company restructure into two entities: Cybiko Advance Technologies, retaining ownership of the wireless network, and CWAG (Cybiko Wireless Applications and Games), which acquired the game development portfolio and other intellectual assets. -CWAG subsequently began collaborating with mobile companies such as Motorola, Sprint, and Nokia to adapt its software for mobile phone platforms.
 In 2003, Cybiko Inc. announced that it would cease production of its communicators.